java-kb/docs/docs/02-configuration/servers/spring-cloud-config-server.md

 In the case of Git, it can be a tag, a branch name, or a commit ID.
 It’s useful for identifying a versioned set of config files.

-Depending on your needs, you can organize the folder structure using different com- binations, such as these:
+Depending on your needs, you can organize the folder structure using different combinations, such as these:
 * /{application}/application-{profile}.yml
 * /{application}/application.yml
 * /{application}-{profile}.yml